-When you consider the protein-boosting effect of the soybean and corn gluten meals, this looks like the profile of a kibble containing only a moderate amount of meat.
+When you consider the protein-boosting effect of the soy and corn gluten meals as well as the dried peas, this looks like the profile of a kibble containing a below average amount of meat.

 However, it’s unfortunate the company chose to include menadione in its recipes.
-Without this controversial supplement or the use of plant-based protein boosters, we would have been compelled to award this brand a higher rating.
+Without this controversial supplement and use of plant-based protein boosters, we would have been compelled to award this brand a higher rating.

-Rachael Ray Nutrish Dog Food is a plant-based dry kibble using a moderate amount of chicken or turkey meal as its main sources of animal protein, thus earning the brand 2.5 stars.
+Rachael Ray Nutrish is a plant-based dry dog food using a below average amount of named meats and meat meals as its main sources of animal protein, thus earning the brand 2.5 stars.